 10 Cool and chill the custards: Remove the baking dish with the finished custards from the oven and set on a wire cooling rack.
 Let the custards cool in the water until you can safely pick up the ramekins by the rim with your fingers.
 This should take about 15 minutes, depending on how tender your fingers are.
 (Mine are like asbestos, so I tend to go in rather quickly.)

-Once removed from the water bath, let each custard rest on the cooling rack for about 15 more minutes, then cover each ramekin with plastic wrap and store in the fridge.
+Once removed from the water bath, let each custard rest on the cooling rack for about 15 more minutes.
+Use a spoon to skim any bubbles off the top, then cover each ramekin with plastic wrap and store in the fridge.
 Chill for at least 4 hours, or up to 4 days, before serving.

 11 Brûlée the custards: When ready to serve, remove the custards from fridge.
 Sprinkle the surface of each custard evenly with about 1 teaspoon of granulated sugar.
 Rotate the custard as you sprinkle to make sure the sugar evenly coats the surface.

 Ignite your torch.
 Hold the flame about 4 inches from the surface of the sugar.
 Using a circular motion, move the flame across the surface.
 The sugar will at first begin to bead up, and then will eventually solidify into a hard sugar crust.

 You want to make sure all the sugar granules have melted, and the sugar has at least a tint of caramel color.
 The longer you torch the surface, the darker it will become and the more bitter the sugar crust will be.

 Each of the custards with an additional teaspoon of sugar and brûlée the surface again.

 12 Serve the crème brûlée: Cool for at 2 minutes, and serve within 20 minutes.